alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 Click on `Desktop` and `Applications > Settings > Keyboard` to change the layout.

-> ⌨️ We recommend opening a text editor (such as `Atom`, by typing `atom` in the terminal, see [Access applications](#access-applications) below) to check what keys the remote desktop thinks you're typing – especially if you need to use special characters.
+> ⌨️ We recommend opening a text editor (such as `Atom`, see [Access applications](#access-applications) below) to check what keys the remote desktop thinks you're typing – especially if you need to use special characters.

-### Access applications
+### 🔓 Access applications

 You can access applications from the desktop in two ways: the terminal or via a drop down menu.